ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 It was interesting because SQL injection should have been boring enough to be structurally prevented.

-That is the real lesson.
+That, for me, is the real lesson.

 Mature organizations should not only ask how a vulnerability passed through review.
 They should ask why the design allowed that class of vulnerability to exist in the first place.

-Because the hamster wheel does not stop when we get better at finding issues.
+The hamster wheel does not stop when we get better at finding issues.
 It stops when we get better at making entire classes of issues harder to create.

 Secure by Design is not about asking everyone to care more.
 It is about designing an engineering system where secure behavior is supported by defaults, guardrails, ownership, and feedback loops.

-Otherwise, we are not building secure software.

-We are just running faster inside the wheel.
+Otherwise, we are not building secure software; we are just running faster inside the wheel.

 ---